SonnyK33/obsidian/Deficit Myth.md

 Takeaways
 1) The only reason the government issues bonds when there are deficits, is to clean up reserves and keep the rate in check.
 That's because fiscal deficits flow into bank accounts and increase the reserves in the system.
 Excess reserves push interest rates down.
 This makes intuitive sense.
 If the government spends excess money into the system, banks can keep deposit rates low as they won't be craving liquidity.
 So the government borrowing actually serves to prevent the infusion of excess reserves which would push rates below the target level.
 2) If borrowing in FX, crowding out is a real risk.
 If there's a fixed exchange rate regime, you lose control of the interest rate.
 For example, when Russia fixed its rate to the USD in 1998, people demanded dollars which drove up rates.
 They couldn’t keep low rates as they needed to disincentivize conversion, given limited FX reserves.
 This explains high rates in countries with default risk and fixed exchange rates.
+3) There should be a focus on developing productive capacity to handle govt benefits e.g. doctors for Medicare patients rather than funding the program.